Electric vs Petrol Cars in India: Cost Compared

 - 3-year resale for Nexon petrol: approximately 60-65% of purchase price

 EVs depreciate faster initially because of battery degradation concerns among used car buyers.
 However, as EV adoption increases and battery health certification becomes standard, this gap should narrow.
-Tata's battery warranty being transferable to second owners helps.
+Tata's battery warranty being transferable to second owners helps quite a bit.

 My honest take: if resale value is your primary concern, petrol cars are still the safer bet.
-But the gap is closing.
+But the gap's closing.
+Probably faster than most people expect.

-Range anxiety is real, but it is also overstated for most use cases.
-Here is my experience:
+Range anxiety is real.
+But it's also overstated for most use cases.
+Here's what I've actually experienced.

-India's EV charging network has grown dramatically.
+India's EV charging network has grown dramatically, much like the rollout of 5G connectivity across the country.
 Tata Power has over 5,500 charging stations across India.
 ATGE (A True Green EV) and ChargeZone add thousands more.
 Most major highways — Delhi-Jaipur, Mumbai-Pune, Bangalore-Mysore, Chennai-Pondicherry — have chargers every 50-80 km.

 But "has chargers" and "chargers work reliably" are different things.
-In 8 months, I have encountered:
+In 8 months, I've encountered:

 - Out-of-service chargers with no indication on the app (happened 4 times)